Silves is a charming and traditional Portuguese town of significant historical importance.

 There are many atmospheric cafés and restaurants scattered throughout the town.

 The star choice for foodies has to be Restaurante O Barradas.
 It is set in a converted farmhouse, and owners Luís and his German wife Andrea source organic fish and meat and seasonal vegetables and fruit.
-You can also savour fine wines here as the owner is also a winemaker.
+You can also savour fine wines here as the owner is a winemaker.

 Another popular place to eat is Recanto dos Mouros, which serves up hearty food at reasonable prices.